chesnokoff/josseph/README.md

 - `extractor_settings`: optional mapping of extractor name to extractor-specific settings
 - `workers`: optional positive integer; omitted means CPU count
 - `github_token`: optional token value; if omitted, `GITHUB_TOKEN` from the environment is used
-- `repositories`: path to a text or YAML file with repository entries; YAML entries may include an optional `commit`
+- `repositories`: path to a YAML file whose root is a sequence of repository entries; entries may include an optional `commit`

 Path in `repositories` is resolved relative to the YAML file.
 Pinned commits are only supported when they are reachable from the repository's